 The majority of the North's workers live and work in the same local authority district.
 Without transformational investment in the North, these commuting patterns are not expected to significantly change in the future.
 However, in a transformed North, the proportion of workers taking employment outside of their home district is expected to markedly increase, from around 35% of workers in 2015 to almost 60% by 2050.
-The greatest change is expected for highly skilled workers, which could see cross boundary commuting increase to over 70% of workers54.
+The areatest change is expected for highly skilled workers. which could see cross boundary commuting increase to over 70% of workers54.
 These forecasts are a result of transformational investment in the transport system, but also growth in the North's prime and enabling capabilities, which support the benefits of agglomeration.

-Whilst each city is already in relative proximity to each other (around 40-50 miles apart, with the exception of Newcastle), at present there is limited interaction between cities in the North.
+Whilst each city is already in relative proximity to each other (around 40-50 miles apart, with the exception of Newcastle), at present there is limited interaction between Source; Centre for Cities, Building the Northern Powerhouse report, June 2016 cities in the North.
 Increasing the effective density of each individual city, through improved transport links for example, could help foster greater agglomeration and boost productivity in those cities.
 Doubling the size of a city alone can increase productivity by 3-8%55.
-Creating more dynamic places where people and businesses thrive will be an important factor in boosting productivity and jobs, and realising the economic opportunity of the North's economy
+Creating more dynamic places where people and businesses thrive will be an important factor in boosting productivity and jobs. and realising the economic opportunity of the North's economy